Pat Marquart Obituary - Fort Wayne, IN | Legacy Remembers

-Pat Marquart's passing at the age of 65 on Friday, November 06, 2020 has been publicly announced by Northern Indiana Funeral Care in Fort Wayne, IN .
+Pat Marquart's passing at the age of 65 on Friday, November 06, 2020 has been publicly announced by Hite Funeral Home in Kendallville, IN .

 Legacy invites you to offer condolences and share memories of Pat in the Guest Book below.